 I can accept that data supplied in such a way will be properly anonymised and that neighbours wont actually know that it is me participating in the 3%.
-However, if all the viewing information is being so carefully databased and analysed, then surely
+However, if all the viewing information is being so carefully databased and analysed, then

-TV a person watches is going to be a truely juicy tidbit.
+sort of TV a person watches is going to be a truely juicy tidbit.
 I hate to think what they will make of my 50% horror and 50% porn habit.

 Meanwhile TV makers are also trying to find a niche for their own internet TV services, perhaps in competition with YouView.

 And it would pay satellite X readers to keep a careful watch on what the TV makers are up to.
 Especially if thinking about buying a new TV in the near future.